codac-team/codac/doc/user_manual/index.rst

 Documentation (/!\\ in progress /!\\)
 =====================================

-*Want to use Tubex?* The first thing to do is install the library:
+*Want to use Tubex?* The first thing to do is to install the library:

 .. toctree::
   :maxdepth: 1